cromelex/pages-garden/content/technology/quartz.md

 ---
 ## Snippets

-### Added the sorting function to the explorer
-24-02-2025 ▪ Added a custom sorting to the Explorer using the standard functionality described in the Quartz Documentation.
-Code in the [GitHub commit](https://github.com/cromelex/pages-garden/commit/1b3d779533e1cd88f85d948fea6cfa0a39a90790).

 ### Added better spacing to explorer menu items to improve readability for long titles
 02-02-2025 ▪ Some notes with longer titles were difficult to read in the explorer menu, as the spacing between titles and the lines was the same.
 I increased the spacing between entries.
 Taken and modified from [this PR](https://github.com/jackyzha0/quartz/pull/1747).